Nonparametric inference for continuous-time event counting and link-based dynamic network models: Link-based dynamic models

 The following assumption addresses the asymptotic behavior of the distributions of the processes $C_{n,ij}(t)$.
-In particular, for $t$ in a neighborhood of $t_0,$ the assumptions address asymptotic stability of the marginal distributions of these processes, and also a certain kind of asymptotic independence of $C_{n,ij}$ and $C_{n,kl}$ for $ |\{i,j\}\cap\{k,l\}|=0$.
+In particular, for $t$ in a neighborhood of $t_0$, we postulate asymptotic stability of the marginal distributions of these processes, and also a certain kind of asymptotic independence of $C_{n,ij}$ and $C_{n,kl}$ for $ |\{i,j\}\cap\{k,l\}|=0$.